 Regardless of how willing to work in concert CVBs, NSOs and 3rd party planners may be, the truth is it’s the meeting planner’s responsibility to set the parameters and exercise control.
-Marco, Janice and Chuck emphatically agree that communication, transparency and openness from the beginning are essential; problems and in-fighting occur when the partners are blindsided with after-the-fact information.
+Communication, transparency and openness from the beginning are essential; problems and in-fighting occur when the partners are blindsided with after-the-fact information.
 Since you are driving the bus, what can you do to make the trip harmonious?

 - Always be upfront about the fact that you are working with a 3rd party, and explain the extent or limits of their role and authority.

 - Make your expectations clear, and let all the partners know where they fit into the process.

 - Be transparent; all partners should have the same information.